 Post-Traumatic Stress Disorder (PTSD) is a common result from combat.
 Learn how to make a VA disability claim for PTSD, and why you shouldn’t delay getting treatment.

 The VA disability claims, and benefits paid out, for post-traumatic stress disorder (PTSD) are increasing.
-In 2009, PTSD was the third most common approved VA disability condition for vets from Iraq and Afghanistan, after tinnitus and neck/back strain.
+By 2016, PTSD was the third most common disability compensated for veterans from all wars, after tinnitus and hearing loss.

 PTSD a common result of combat